LaBanHSPO/premium-bio-website/README.md

 The app will automatically use Edge Config for dynamic updates.

+## 🤝 Contributing

+We welcome all contributions to make this bio link app better!

+Whether you're fixing bugs, adding new features, improving documentation, or suggesting ideas — **we'd love your help**.

+### How to Contribute

+1. 🍴 Fork the repo and clone it
+2. 🌱 Create a new branch: `git checkout -b my-feature`
+3. 🔧 Make your changes
+4. ✅ Test everything thoroughly
+5. 📬 Submit a pull request with a clear description of what you’ve done

+### Suggestions & Issues

+Have an idea or found a bug?
+Open an [issue](https://github.com/LaBanHSPO/premium-bio-website/issues) — we’re always open to feedback and new perspectives.

+### Contribution Ideas

+* 🛠 Add new UI components or animations
+* 🌐 Support for more social platforms
+* 📦 Improve Edge Config structure or performance
+* 🧪 Add tests for API endpoints or components
+* 🌈 Theming and personalization improvements
+* 💬 Localization / i18n support

+---

+> ⭐ **Every contribution counts — small or big.
+> Let’s build an amazing open-source bio link platform together!**

 ## API Endpoints

 - `GET /api/config` - Fetch current bio configuration